My Photography & Travel Guide to Athens, Greece

 Areopagus Hill

-📷 Pro Tip: This is your best wide-angle Acropolis shot.
-Position yourself on the rock face facing northeast and shoot at 16–24mm with the Parthenon centered above and the city stretching to the horizon.
-At blue hour, when the city lights come up and the Acropolis is illuminated, the contrast between the glowing monument and the dark city below is extraordinary.
+📷 Pro Tip: This is your best wide-angle Acropolis shot from ground level.
+Position yourself on the rock face facing northeast and shoot at 16-24mm with the Parthenon centered above and the city stretching to the horizon.
+At blue hour, when the city lights come up and the Acropolis is fully illuminated, the contrast between the glowing monument and the dark city below is extraordinary.
 Bring your tripod.
-The rock surface is uneven, so wear shoes with grip.
+The rock surface is uneven and slippery after rain, so wear shoes with grip and set up carefully.

 Best time: Sunrise or blue hour.
-Free access, open 24 hours.
+Access: Free, open 24 hours.

 Mount Lycabettus

-Athens' highest point at 277 meters, Lycabettus offers a 360-degree panorama that puts the entire city in frame: the Acropolis, the port of Piraeus, the Saronic Gulf, and the mountains of Attica.
-It is the shot that shows you the scale of Athens and everything it sits within.
+Athens' highest point at 277 meters, Lycabettus offers a 360-degree panorama that puts the entire city in frame: the Acropolis, the port of Piraeus, the Saronic Gulf, and the mountains of Attica stretching to the horizon.
+This is the shot that shows you the full scale of Athens and everything it sits within.

-You can hike up in about 30 minutes, or take the funicular from Kolonaki if your legs have already done enough for the day.
+You can hike up in about 30 minutes through pine trees, or take the funicular from Kolonaki if your legs have already done enough for the day.

 📷 Pro Tip: Arrive 45 minutes before sunset for the light and the position.
-The view west toward the Acropolis is your primary composition, but do not ignore the 180-degree turn toward Piraeus and the sea, especially if there is cloud cover giving you some drama in the sky.
-A 24–70mm lens handles both the wide panorama and tighter shots of the city grid below.
-At night, the city lights make a strong long-exposure shot with a tripod.
+The view west toward the Acropolis is your primary composition, but do not ignore the 180-degree turn toward Piraeus and the sea, especially if there is cloud cover giving you drama in the sky.
+A 24-70mm lens handles both the wide panorama and tighter shots of the city grid below.
+At night, the city lights reward a long-exposure shot on a tripod.
+There is a small chapel at the summit that photographs beautifully in the last light of day.

 Best time: Sunset or blue hour.
-Funicular runs from Plutarchou Street, Kolonaki.
+Access: Free to hike.
+Funicular departs from Plutarchou Street, Kolonaki.

 Plaka is the oldest continuously inhabited neighborhood in Athens, a maze of narrow cobblestone streets, neoclassical facades, and bougainvillea-draped walls sitting at the foot of the Acropolis.
 Wander without a plan.
 Every alley offers something.

 📷 Pro Tip: For Anafiotika, go early.
 By 9 am, there are already tour groups.
 At 7 am, it is quiet, the light is soft and directional, and the white walls glow.
-Shoot tight with a 35–50mm for the doors, the textures, the potted plants, and the occasional cat.
+Shoot tight with a 35-50mm for the doors, the textures, the potted plants, and the cats that seem to own the place.
 In Plaka, the main street, Adrianou, is lively and full of color, but the small cross-streets are where the real character lives.
-Look up as much as you look forward.
+Look up as much as you look forward: the Acropolis keeps appearing above the rooftops in ways that stop you mid-step.

 The charming old neighborhood has narrow streets, colorful houses, and vibrant street life.
 Plaka is one of Athens's oldest and most picturesque neighborhoods.